rollbar/docs/onboarding/flask.md

 ## Add Rollbar to Your Flask Application

-Here's a simple Flask app that demonstrates how you import and initialize the Rollbar notifier end gister an exception handler.
+Here's a simple Flask app that demonstrates how you import and initialize the pyrollbar package and initiate an exception handler.
 ```python
 from flask import Flask
 app = Flask(__name__)